Rebates on Evaporative, Refrigerated Air and Heat Pumps

 ENERGY STAR® Room Air Conditioners use 15 percent less energy than conventional models and often include timers, which allow you to use the minimum amount of energy needed to cool a room.

-If you are considering a refrigerated air conditioner, check with your contractor to see if the system you are considering is CEE-qualified or visit the CEE/AHRI Verified Directory for a complete list of qualified units.
+If you are considering a refrigerated air conditioner, check with your contractor to see if the system you are considering is CEE-qualified or visit the CEE/AHRI Verified Directory to locate your system's AHRI certificate.

-Air conditioners that are rated 13, 15, 16, 18, or even 22 SEER by a manufacturer can vary in efficiency depending on the other equipment used in the system.
+Air conditioners and heat pumps that are rated 13, 15, 16, 18, or even 22 SEER by a manufacturer can vary in efficiency depending on the other equipment used in the system.
 Typical system components include the air conditioner, indoor coil, and furnace.
 With a higher SEER rating you generally get more built-in upgrades, advanced technology and a longer warranty, and like miles per gallon in your vehicle, the higher a system SEER rating the further your dollars will go cooling your home.
 Installing a new, matched air conditioning system on your home can save you up to 20 - 50% on your cooling costs, depending on the efficiency of the system.
 But having an 18 SEER air conditioner that is not part of a matched system installed on your home could result in a system that is only operating at 13 SEER or less.

 If you already have refrigerated air conditioning, and your unit is still working but you would like to upgrade to a more efficient model, you may be eligible for an additional rebate.
 Please refer to the PNM Home Energy Checkup Program for details.